Offline Dating is truly a process. Here’s how my client Ana finally got the results she’d wanted for years…

 - Dealt with anxieties around how people were perceiving her

-- Stopped overthinking everything
+- Stopped overthinking everything and started creating emotional connections

 - Starting conversations everywhere she goes

-- Recognizes when people are flirting with her
+- Recognizes when people are flirting with her – and know how to flirt with men

 - Says whatever comes into her head